 God's Glory Revealed (1)

 A Sermon on Romans 9:19-24Read more

 God has every right to immediately and eternally punish sin.
 Humanity has been warned for centuries to turn from sin and submit to Christ.
 While God restrains His wrath, He will not allow His voice to be ignored forever.
-Dr. Martyn Lloyd-Jones lays out a four-fold case to explain God’s patience with sinful man.
-That case includes (1) the compasison of God that does not take pleasure in punishment, (2) the fact that humanity is utterly inexcusable because of the opportunities God has given, (3) the reality that when God’s wrath is revealed, it will be all the more striking and (4) the patience and wrath of God reveal His character in ways nothing else can.
-The wrath of God protects His holiness, but it was His wrath that was poured out on Jesus Christ when He took our punihsment for sin.
+In this sermon on Roman 9:19–24 titled “God’s Glory Revealed (1),” Dr. Martyn Lloyd-Jones lays out a four-fold case to explain God’s patience with sinful people.
+That case includes (1) the compassion of God that does not take pleasure in punishment; (2) the fact that humanity is utterly inexcusable because of the opportunities God has given; (3) the reality that when God’s wrath is revealed, it will be all the more striking; and (4) the patience and wrath of God reveal His character in ways nothing else can.
+The wrath of God protects His holiness, but it was His wrath that was poured out on Jesus Christ when He took humanity’s punishment for sin.
 That gift of salvation makes known the riches of His glory and is the most magnificent thing God does.
 Even the miracle of creation pales in comparison to the miracle of salvation.
-The fact that God would even choose to associate with us is staggering to The Doctor as he explains how the entire Trinity is involved in the salvation plan: it is the Father’s will to save, the Son who was excuted and rose from the grave and the Spirit who seals our salvation and continues to apply the work of sanctification to our lives.
-This is the work God delights to do, yet it is also the work man runs from.
+The fact that God would even choose to associate with humanity is staggering to Dr. Lloyd-Jones as he explains how the entire Trinity is involved in the salvation plan: it is the Father’s will to save, the Son who was executed and rose from the grave, and the Spirit who seals salvation and continues to apply the work of sanctification to the Christian’s life.
+This is the work God delights to do, yet it is also the work from which humanity runs.
 Today is the day of salvation, to stop running from God and turn to Him in humble confession of sin, believing in the finished work of Jesus Christ.